linkerd/website/linkerd.io/content/2-edge/tasks/configuring-dynamic-request-routing.md

 EOF
 ```

+{{< note >}}
+Two versions of the HTTPRoute resource may be used with Linkerd:

+- The upstream version provided by the Gateway API, with the
+  `gateway.networking.k8s.io` API group
+- A Linkerd-specific CRD provided by Linkerd, with the `policy.linkerd.io` API
+  group

+The two HTTPRoute resource definitions are similar, but the Linkerd version
+implements experimental features not yet available with the upstream Gateway API
+resource definition.
+See [the HTTPRoute reference
+documentation](../reference/httproute/#linkerd-and-gateway-api-httproutes)
+for details.
+{{< /note >}}

 In `parentRefs` we specify the resources we want this [`HTTPRoute`] instance to
 act on.
 So here we point to the `backend-a-podinfo` Service on the [`HTTPRoute`]'s
 namespace (`test`), and also specify the Service port number (not the Service's